-Difficulty exist when, you know, when you want to do-for an instance, Tōzan-daishi7 was one of the maybe greatest scholars in Chinese Buddhist history.
-He-he is-his mother was-his family-his parents was very-were very poor, and he was-he had-six [?] elder brothers.
+Difficulty exist when you want to do-for an instance, Tōzan-daishi was one of the maybe greatest scholars in Chinese Buddhist history.
+[Tōzan Ryōkai (Dongshan Liangjie), 807-869.
+The story of Tōzan's mother can be found in Transmission of Light (Denkō-roku), translated by Thomas Cleary, San Francisco: North Point Press, 1990, p.
+165.]
+His parents were very poor, and he had six elder brothers.
 But he was not so good.
-So he-his mother couldn't depend on him so much, so it was he who could help his mother.
-But Tōzan-for Tōzan, Buddhism is everything, and who-and he had great confidence in study of-in practice of Buddha's way.
+So his mother couldn't depend on him so much, so it was he who could help his mother.
+But Tōzan-for Tōzan, Buddhism is everything, and he had great confidence in study of-in practice of Buddha's way.

 So eventually he became a great Zen master after all.
-And he became a master of Sōzan.8 So hearing about this, his mother, you know, wanted to visit him, but he was-she was so fevered and so old and so poor, and he-she became a-she became blind.
+And he became a master of Sōzan.
+[Sōzan Honjaku (Caoshan Benji), 840-901.]
+So hearing about this, his mother wanted to visit him, but she was so fevered and so old and so poor, and she became blind.
 She couldn't eat so much.
-Blind-she became a blind beggar, but before-she thought before she die, she must see her son who became a great Zen master already.
+Blind-she became a blind beggar, but she thought before she die, she must see her son who became a great Zen master already.